Dwim6464/-Operating-systems-Worksheet-1/README.md

 # -Operating-systems-Worksheet-1
 ## Notes for use
+Initially I told my program to end using the interrupt

+int 0x80
+mov eax, 1
+mov ebx, 0
+int 0x80

+however on the 24th of november I was instructed by my lecturer Ben not to use interupts

 The Alphabet.asm file is not directly related to our course, but I made it to test around with things while I was stuck on something else

 When you see the output you may see that it mentions a URL in the code.
 This is simply a link to an online compiler I have used due to complications with the C driver and such.